rsolano/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

-I generated a number of data sets in order to train the model.
-I used a combination of center lane driving, recovering from the left and right sides of the road back to the center.
+I generated approximately 7 different data sets in order to train the model.
+I used a combination of center lane driving, recovering from the left and right sides of the road back to the center, and driving in both directions.

 For details about how I created the training data, see the next section.